angr/angr.io/content/blog/java_angr.md

 ## Limitations and Future Work
 As mentioned before **Java support is experimental!**

-These are many things that should be improved, for instance:
+There are many things that should be improved, for instance:

-- Move away from `pysoot` or, at least:
+* Move away from `pysoot` or, at least:
-  - Make it compatible with Windows, OSX, ...
+  * Make it compatible with Windows, OSX, ...
-  - Do not use Jython and Pickle (but something more efficient, such as `protobuf`) to obtain the Soot IR in Python
+  * Do not use Jython and Pickle (but something more efficient, such as `protobuf`) to obtain the Soot IR in Python
-- Implement more static analyses, including, data-flow, slicing, ... (this is currently work-in-progress)
+* Implement more static analyses, including, data-flow, slicing, ... (this is currently work-in-progress)
-- Many many more simprocedures to model the _HUGE_ Java SDK
+* Many many more simprocedures to model the _HUGE_ Java SDK
-- ...
+* ...

-_Welcome from the community is highly encouraged!
+_Contribution from the community is highly encouraged!
 Pull requests are very welcomed!_